-531 C.F.R.
-Part 550.
-On February 26, 2004, OFAC provided a general license permitting U.S. persons to travel to Libya and engage in limited related The FAR warns contractors and subcontractors that goods from various sanctioned countries may not lawfully be imported into the United States.
-Accordingly, this regulation prohibits government contractors and their subcontractors from utilizing, in the performance of a government contract, supplies or services from sources originating from, or supplies that were located in, or were transported from or through certain prohibited countries.
-The list of these prohibited countries changes from time to time based on changes in United States foreign policy and the FAR refers contractors to OFAC for a list of countries and organizations subject to the sanctions. § 9:20 Restriction on contract performance outside the United States Research References West's Key Number Digest, United States 570 The BAA only applies to manufactured goods, agricultural products, or other material mined or grown which the federal government is procuring for use inside the United States.
+$^{^7\}mathrm{FAR}$ § 25.701 (48 C.F.R. § 25.701).
+Burma was added to this list by interim rule, 73 Fed.
+Reg.
+33636 (June 12, 2008) which became final in 2009.
+74 Fed.
+Reg.
+40463 (Aug.
+11, 2009). mance of a government contract, supplies or services from sources originating from, or supplies that were located in, or were transported from or through certain prohibited countries.
+The list of these prohibited countries changes from time to time based on changes in United States foreign policy and the FAR refers contractors to OFAC for a list of countries and organizations subject to the sanctions.
+As a result of the Sudan Accountability and Divestment Act of 2007,8 however, the United States has extended the prohibition with respect to Sudan beyond mere acquisition or use of supplies or material from Sudan.
+A contractor, including a vendor of commercial items, must now certify that it (but not including separate corporate affiliates) does not conduct certain restricted business operations in Sudan.9 § 9:20 Restriction on contract performance outside the United States Research References West's Key Number Digest, United States 570 The BAA only applies to manufactured goods, agricultural products, or other material mined or grown which the federal government is procuring for use inside the United States.
 As the federal government has procured more and more services, and as political concerns have increased with the loss of service sector jobs abroad, Congress has contemplated limitations on the source of contract performance.
-Since 1992, Congress has required that firms submitting a bid or proposal or performing a DOD contract exceeding \$10 million must notify DOD of any intention of it or any of its first tier subcontractors to perform any part of the contract in excess of \$500,000 in value outside of the United States or Canada.
-Various items such as petroleum products and commercial items are exempt from this notification requirement.
+Since 1992, Congress has required that firms submitting a bid or proposal or performing a DOD contract exceeding \$10 million must notify DOD of any intention of it or any of its first tier subcontractors to perform any part of the contract in excess of \$500,000 in value outside of the United States or Canada.\footnote{1} Various items such as petroleum products and commercial items are exempt from this notification requirement.
 More recently, Congress has opened the door to restriction on the procurement of services to be performed outside the United States.
-In the FY 2004 Consolidated Appropriations Act, Congress prohibited, in the limited context of public-private competitions under OMB Circular A-76, award to contractors performing the services outside the United States, unless the United States had previ- [Section 9:20] transactions.
-31 C.F.R. § 550.574.
-On April 23, 2004, the President further relaxed sanctions by permitting, under license, import from and export to Libya.
-See OFAC General License to be added to 31 C.F.R. § 550.575and Bureau of Industry and Security regulations published at 69 Fed.
-Reg.
-23626 (2004).
-Nonetheless, Libya remains designated as a country supporting terrorism.
-6Exec.
-Order 13338, 69 FR 26751, 2004 WL 1062134.
+In the FY 2004 Consolidated Appropriations Act, Congress prohibited, in the limited context of public-private competitions under OMB Circular A-76, award to contractors performing the services outside the United States, unless the United States had previ- [Section 9:20] 8Pub.
+L. No. 110-174, 121 Stat.
+2516 (2007).